ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ComplexCircuits.rst

         <iframe src="../_static/simcir/simcir.html?circuits/ThreeInputAND.xml" style="border: 0px; width: 600px; height: 325px;"></iframe>

 To write the truth table for that circuit, we need to have very possible state for the three inputs.
 For 3 inputs, each with 2 possible states, there are :math:`2^3 = 8` possible combinations (000, 001, 010, 011, 100, 101, 110, 111).
-Thus, the truth table needs eight rows to show the possibilities:
+Thus, the truth table needs eight rows to show the possible inputs.
+If we try out each possibility, we can determine the outputs that go with each of the eight possible inputs:

 .. rst-class:: truth-table